Barellan: Barellan Central School

-Football
+Sport

+Rugby League

 The Barellan Rams compete in the Group 17 Rugby League competition.
 They were Clayton Cup winners as the best local team in the state in 1999 and 2002.

+Australian Rules Football

 The Barellan "Kangaroos" competed in the Central Riverina Football League from 1973 to 1981, then joined the Riverina Football League in 1982, but were relegated to the Riverina District Football League in 1983, after finishing on the bottom.

-In 1984, the Riverina District Football League changed its name back to the Farrer Football League and Barellan competed in this league from 1984 to 1992, when they joined the Northern Riverina Football League in 1993 and had a great run of success with senior football premierships in - 1994, 95, 96, 97, 98 and 2011.
+In 1984, the Riverina District Football League changed its name back to the Farrer Football League and Barellan competed in this league from 1984 to 1992, when they joined the Northern Riverina Football League in 1993 and had a great run of success with senior football premierships in – 1994, 95, 96, 97, 98 and 2011.

-The Barellan "Two Blues" re-joined the Farrer Football League in 2015.
+The Barellan United "Two Blues" re-joined the Farrer Football League in 2015, with a Seniors and Reserves team, alongside their netball teams.

+Netball

+The Barellan United Football and Netball Club, or "Two Blues" have 5 netball teams playing in the FFNL; A Grade, A Reserve Grade, B Grade, C Grade and 17s.

+Tennis

+Barellan has four all-weather tennis courts located on Mulga Street.
+This is also the location of the Evonne Goolagong-Cawley Wall, a place where as a young tennis player, Evonne Goolagong-Cawley would spend hours hitting a ball against the wall.